oktadev/okta-blog/_source/_posts/2019-09-18-build-a-simple-dotnet-core-app-in-docker.md

 So far, you've built your application within a Docker container.
 Nice work!

 However, remember Docker, as a tool, reduces the number of moving parts in your application.
 To improve reliability by eliminating unnecessary dependencies, we also need to remove development tools, which can cause conflicts and open security risks.
-The Microsoft-provided SDK image includes development tools, so let’s look at how to get rid of them.
+The Microsoft-provided SDK image includes development tools, so let's look at how to get rid of them.

 Add the following lines to your `Dockerfile`: